chuckb/ghdl-interactive-sim/README.md

 ```bash
 make
 ```

+### Windows
+Sorry, but I need to create a docker image and instructions...

 ## Credits
 Many thanks to the [GHDL VPI virtual board] project for the inspiration and the images (which I shamelessly borrowed given how artistically challenged I am).